Nitemice/MarvelMailer/README.md

 ### Other
  - `subscription_file` is the filename of the JSON file to be used as the subscription file, where subscriptions' statuses are stored.
 This field is
    ***optional***.
 If not specified, the subscription file will be stored in the OS-specific user data directory.
+ - `expected_delivery_time` is the number of days that a comic usually takes to be delivered after it is marked as shipped on the Marvel 'My Accounts' page.
+   This field is ***optional***.
+If specified, an additional event will be added to the specified calendar when an issue is shipped, to signify when the issue is expected to arrive.
+Otherwise, this functionality is disabled.

 Here's an example file: